APRS Information Services

 ISS (SATSRV)

-When ISS (not the real space station, but the APRS satellite server) receives your query (via the APRS-IS), it will calculate the current or next pass of the ISS for an observer at your station's last beaconed position (it will say "Please beacon Position" if it doesn't know where you are).
+When the ISS (not the real space station, but the APRS satellite server) receives your query (via the APRS-IS), it will calculate the current or next pass of the ISS for an observer at your station's last beaconed position (it will say "Please beacon Position" if it doesn't know where you are).
 The response depends on when the pass begins.

 Reference: http://aprsisce.wikidot.com/doc:satsrv